MirzaMerdovic/unicorn/README.md

 This is a project I created because I found it useful in my day-2-day dev life, but also a way to play around with shell scripts.
 Having said that I am no expert when ti comes to writing shell scripts, and I am pretty sure that this one can be optimized or written more nicely, so I will appreciate all the comments.

 ## Credits
-Thanks to whom ever made the beautiful ASCII art!!
+Thanks to whom ever made the beautiful ASCII art!!!

 ## TODO
 Things that I would like to add in the future: